 This delicious classic creamy vanilla rice pudding recipe topped off with raisins is the perfect after-dinner dessert or daytime treat.

-Rice pudding is in just about every country across the globe and each version has a slight variation.
-In the middle east it might be spiked with anise or cardamom, in Sri Lankan, it is cooked with coconut milk, no matter where you are, each country has a slightly different version of rice pudding.
+Rice pudding is in almost every country globally, and each version has a slight variation.
+In the middle east, it might be spiked with anise or cardamom.
+In Sri Lankan, it is cooked with coconut milk.
+No matter where you are, each country has a slightly different version of rice pudding.

 Some places use short grain rice others use long-grain or even medium, and it’s really about what you have available to make it work for you.